tz-dev/Praxeological-Meta-Structure-Theory/Praxeological Meta-Structure Theory.md

 # 2. Related Work

 The proposed meta-structure theory positions itself within a long lineage of attempts to formalize the underlying architecture of action, cognition, and systemic organization.
 While several major traditions have articulated foundational concepts relevant to praxis, none provide a generative, operational, and agent-compatible grammar from which concrete action structures can be derived.
-This section situates the present work relative to three major intellectual lineages: transcendental philosophy (Kant), systems theory (Luhmann), and cybernetic epistemology (Bateson).
+This section situates the present work relative to several major intellectual lineages, including transcendental philosophy (Kant), systems theory (Luhmann), and cybernetic epistemology (Bateson).

 ## 2.1 Kant’s Categories